 It’s normal to take a leave of absence for your health or a family member.
 I’ve seen one if you move out of state, they’ll allow you to break your contract, which is odd.
 But really, that’s about it.

 Also, if the school district breaches its contract, let’s say they’re not providing services that they agree to, not paying you properly, or offering things you both agreed upon in your contract, you may be able to break it.

 What Services Are You Going to Provide?

-You want to make sure you know the school’s policy on how they prefer students to be disciplined.
-Among other things, that’s just one that I’ve seen come up often.
-And then also, there’s language in there normally that you must adhere to by all the regulations of the state board of education.
+There’s also language that you must adhere to all the State Board of Education regulations.
 Again, it’s slim.
-But normally, it’s just how you’re paid, what you’re paid, how you cannot get out of it, how the school district can get out of it, and how long you’re contracted for.
+But usually, it’s just how and what they pay you, how you cannot get out of it, how the school district can get out of it, and how long you’re contracted for.

 Can an Arizona Teacher Break Their Contract Mid-Year? | Breaking Contracts